← Back to 史記

 115

 The Zhou calendar had already been superseded; benevolence cannot replace maternal authority.
 Qin seized power directly; Lü Zheng was cruel and tyrannical.
-Yet starting with thirteen feudal lords, he unified and annexed all under heaven.
+Yet starting with thirteen feudal lords, he unified and annexed the realm.
 He indulged his passions and desires to the extreme, nurturing and raising his clan relatives.
 For thirty-seven years, his armies were deployed everywhere.
 He created systems and commands that were applied to later kings.
 He obtained the authority of a sage; the river god bestowed charts upon him.
 He held the constellations Lang and Hu, trod upon Can and Fa.
 He assisted in government and drove out evil, thus was called the First Emperor.

 116